siakaramalegos/sia_speaks/README.md

 Resource hints are a cool way to play tricks with latency to load web applications faster.
 Come learn all about resource hints as we apply them to Google Fonts to make them faster.

 ### Get in the Fast Lane: Measuring Web Performance
-Are you losing revenue to performance?
+(Workshop) Are you losing revenue to performance?
 53% of mobile site visits are abandoned if a page takes longer than 3 seconds to load.
 Pinterest reduced load times by 40% and saw a 15% increase in sign ups.
 Starbucks implemented a 2x faster time to interactive resulting in a 65% increase in rewards registrations.
 AliExpress reduced load by 36% and saw a 10.5% increase in orders.

 Performance is important.
 Tooling can be hard.
 Do flame charts intimidate you?
 Come learn how to audit and fix common performance issues using Chrome DevTools, Lighthouse, PageSpeed Insights, and webpagetest.org.